unicode-org/icu4x/CONTRIBUTING.md

 `ICU4X` is an open source project and welcomes everyone to participate.

-In order to provide meaningful contributions, it is important to familiarize yourself with a set of documents which describe the [structure](./docs/charter.md) and [style](./docs/style-guide.md) used by the project.
+In order to provide meaningful contributions, it is important to familiarize yourself with a set of documents which describe the [structure](docs/process/charter.md) and [style guide][style_guide] used by the project.

 The list of [open issues](triaging.md) represent the current focus points of the project, and the [help wanted](https://github.com/unicode-org/icu4x/issues?q=is%3Aissue+label%3A%22help+wanted%22+no%3Aassignee+) lists the issues which we don't have resources to work on right now, but would consider accepting if someone volunteered to work on them.